Bible Trivia Questions and Answers: What Judaism, Christianity, and Islam Say About Scripture & Sacred Knowledge

 FAQs

-Most Christian traditions say yes, grounding it in 2 Timothy 3:16's claim that 'all scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness' 2 Timothy 3:16.
-Scholars like B.B.
-Warfield (1851–1921) argued that deep scriptural knowledge is inseparable from spiritual maturity.
-That said, some theologians warn against trivia becoming mere intellectual exercise divorced from faith.
+Paul writes in 2 Timothy 3:16 that "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness" 2 Timothy 3:16.
+This is the core Christian justification for deep scriptural knowledge.

 0 Community answers